 The LSH Internship Program is committed to providing a diverse learning environment.
 There are opportunities for interns to develop competency in providing services to diverse individuals.
-The program also provides off-campus experiences addressing diversity for the interns.
-Some of these experiences have been field trips to different organizations including a mosque with a presentation on Muslim culture and diversity discussion with a local college about how they have increased the diversity of their students.
-In addition, the program provides in-house diversity training to include a presentation about Nigerian culture presented by a psychologist on staff that identifies with the culture, as well as diversity trainings provided by the University of New Mexico.
+The program provides in-house diversity training to include a presentation about Nigerian culture presented by a psychologist on staff that identifies with the culture, as well as diversity trainings provided by the University of New Mexico.